kamenPB/Green-Credentials/Portfolio A/portfolio-Requirements.md

 Stakeholders:
 =================================================================================
 *   Beth: She is the environment and community coordinator and is the source of the information that we will be presenting in our product.
 The data is all from her sector of the cabot circus business.
-*   Craig: project overseer, supervisor
+*   Craig: He is overseeing the project and making sure everything goes smoothly so he is responsible for the outcome.
 *   Cabot circus customers: These are the people who will observe the final product on a day to day basis.
 *   Marketing dept: They are responsible the business promotion and advertising, and thus, they have interest in how we present our product, there must be consistency with the brand they publicize (logos used, colour scheme, etc ).
 *   Cabot Circus + its parent company, Hammerson (possibly other centres they own): The final product will be displayed at the cabot circus shopping centre, and if successful, could be implemented in other Hammerson shopping centres across the UK.